 Renovations at The First National Bank in Sioux Falls’ downtown location will provide a fresh look as the building nears the half-century mark.
 The bank itself was established 135 years ago.

 The face-lift involves exterior work on the north, east, and west sides of the building, which opened in 1976.
 Bank officials wanted to preserve as much of the old structure while using glass and metal panels to provide an updated appearance.
 Relocating walls on the first and second floors will capture underutilized spaces and provide additional square footage.

 The bank was constructed with a bricklaying technique near the windows that no longer is used.
 TSP, structural engineer SEA, and the contractor recommended removing those sections of brick.
 The replacement materials will increase the longevity of the exterior and improve energy efficiency.

 The building will consolidate its entrances to the east and the west to make wayfinding easier for customers.
 New metal panels will be added to First Financial Center, on the bank’s south side, to give the two structures a more cohesive look.
 New exterior lighting and signage will be added, and an on-street ATM installed off Phillips Avenue.

-The ongoing renovation should be completed in May 2021.
+The ongoing exterior renovation should be completed in September 2021.